Foreign Yacht Registration Basics

 What you should know about foreign yacht registration.

-following is a basic overview of what one should know about foreign yacht registry on the
+encumbrances.
+The following is a basic overview of what one should know about foreign yacht

 As a general rule, foreign vessels must have complied with various size or tonnage qualifications required for entry into their respective registry systems.
-Citizenship rules will also apply which are typical of those required for U.S. Coast guard for documentation purposes.
+Citizenship rules will also apply which may vary from those strict requirements for U.S. Coast guard for documentation purposes.
 Vessel numbering and marking requirements usually consist of an assigned registry number and a designated vessel name along with the hailing port.
 Upon acceptance into the registry system, a Certificate of Registry would be issued and destined to be carried on board during periods of operation.

 Joint individual or legal entity ownership methods will of course depend on those which are recognized by the respective government.
 Although most will sound familiar, others may vary from what we encounter here in the United States.
 In Canada for instance, vessel ownership is expressed in terms of "shares" with a total equaling sixty four.
 Although vessel mortgages are available in most countries, these and other liens may not always be indexed or recorded on the vessel's abstract of title or transcript of registry.
 In Australia for example, vessel mortgages and other liens or claims are handled through a nationwide Personal Property Register.

 Title research on foreign registered yachts typically begins with obtaining a copy of the vessel's current Certificate of Registry and an Abstract of Title or Transcript of Registry.
 The transcript will show all recordings pertaining to the vessel during times of active registration.
 This includes ownership transfers and in most but not all cases, any recorded mortgages, claims of lien, or encumbrances.
-These are sometimes found in other governmental or privately contracted agencies..
-Although often available in English, abstracts or transcripts of registry may need to be transcribed into such equivalent by a certified professional translator.
+These are sometimes found in other governmental or privately contracted agencies.
+Although most often available in English, abstracts or transcripts of registry may need to be transcribed by a certified professional translator.